TeamAtomECS/AtomECS/README.md

 The long term goal for `atomecs` is to have a complete simulation suite for cold atom experiments.
 If you'd like to get involved in development, please do!
-Development is discussed through the issues.
-Feel free to fork, develop features, and raise a pull request to merge your changes back into the main repository.